lkonarek/lkonarek/_posts/2020-04-27-NBA-Capstone-Part-One.md

 - Player Efficiency Rating
 - Games

-Interestingly, we can see that many of the top 5 features and bottom 5 features are consistent across the different eras.
+Interestingly, we can see that many of the top 5 features and bottom 5 features are quite consistent across the different eras.
 Although there are differences noticed over time, this shows that the best ways of evaluating players has not really changed much over the past 20 years.
 Also stats that are often quoted as being good metrics for evaluating players, Player Efficiency Rating for example, is consistently one of the worst predictors for determining if a player is elite.

 ```python
 # Now let's look at how the models predict the test set: